The Eichmann Show: Postscript

 The film postscript reads: "After adjourning on the 14th August, the judges declared Eichmann responsible for the terrible conditions on board the trains to Auschwitz, and for obtaining Jews to fill those trains.
 Eichmann was also found guilty of crimes against humanity, war crimes and crimes against Poles, Slovenes and Gypsies.
 Adolf Eichmann was hanged on the 31 May 1962.
 His ashes were cast into the sea.
 The daily films produced and directed by Milton Fruchtman and Leo Hurwitz constitute the world's first ever global television documentary series.
 It was the first time the horror of the Nazi death camps had been heard on television, from the mouths of 112 eye witnesses and survivors.
-Following his work on the Eichmann trial, Milton Fruchtman won a Peabody Award and went on to have a successful career in American television.
+For his work on the Eichmann trial, Milton Fruchtman won a Peabody Award together with Capital Cities Broadcasting Corporation, and he went on to have a successful career in American television.
 Leo Hurwitz continued to make documentary films.
 He went on to become Professor of Film and Chairman of the Graduate Institute of Film and Television at New York University."